 Below is a flowchart representation of the process:

 5. When can the phrase ‘patent applied’ or ‘patent pending’ or ‘patented’ be used?

-Answer: ‘Patent applied’ or ‘patent pending’ can be used with any article sold when the patent application has been filed to cover that article and the application is not yet granted/rejected/withdrawn/abandoned.
-Patented or patent can be used with any article sold when a patent has been granted which covers the product.
+Answer: ‘Patent applied’ or ‘patent pending’ can be used with any article sold when the patent application has been filed but the application is not yet granted/rejected/withdrawn/abandoned.
+‘Patented’ or ‘patent’ can be used with any article sold when a patent has been granted which covers the product.
 Unauthorized use of these words can lead to a fine extendable to one lakh rupees.

 6. Is there a way to add improvements or technical modifications to a patent?

 Answer: Ordinarily no new matter can be added to a complete patent specification.
-However, in such cases, there is a provision of filing a patent of addition in respect of – original patent of application, and thereby claiming through the patent of addition improvements or modification to the invention.
+However, in such cases, there is a provision of filing a patent of addition in respect of – original patent of application, and thereby claiming any improvement or modification through the patent of addition.

 The reader is further advised to click here for an interesting and knowledgeable article on the patent of addition.